Backup Chain

 In addition to these file types, Veeam Backup & Replication can create the following files in the backup repository:

-• VSB — virtual synthetic backup files used for the generation of virtual full backups on tapes.
+• VSB — virtual synthetic backup files used to generate virtual full backups on tapes.
 For more information, see Virtual Full Backup.

 • VLB, VSM and VLM — files that store Microsoft SQL Server transaction log data.
-For more information, see Microsoft SQL Server Logs Backup.
+For more information, see Microsoft SQL Server Log Backup.

 • VLB, VOM and VLM — files that store Oracle archived log data.
 For more information, see Oracle Log Backup.

-• VLB, VPM and VLM — files that store PostreSQL WAL files.
-For more information, see PostgreSQL Log Backup.
+• VLB, VPM and VLM — files that store PostgreSQL WAL files.
+For more information, see PostgreSQL WAL Files Backup.

 All backup files created by the backup job reside in a dedicated job folder in the backup repository.
 For example, if you create a backup job with the DC Backup name, Veeam Backup & Replication will create the DC Backup folder on the target backup repository and store all backup files produced with this job in this folder.